gnumi34/inventory-website/README.md

 5. Your chosen IDE configured for developing Django Apps

 ## Local Deployment Steps
-1. Install Python (if not yet installed) and pip (Python Package Manager).
-Then install virtualenv using:
+1. Install Python, pip (Python Package Manager) and virtualenv if you have not installed them.

-   `pip install virtualenv`.
+2. Clone this repository using:

+   `git clone https://github.com/gnumi34/inventory-website.git`

-2. Create new isolated environment for project using on a new folder this command:
+3. Create new isolated environment for project inside inventory-website folder using:

     `virtualenv venv`

-3. Clone this repository using:

-   `git clone https://github.com/gnumi34/inventory-website.git`

 4. Install the requirements: